-If you are an EEA national, you are entitled to use the NHS by showing your European Health Insurance Card (EHIC).
+If you are an EEA national, you may be entitled to use the NHS by showing your European Health Insurance Card (EHIC).

-If you have a Tier 4 visa, you are also entitled to use the NHS, because you have paid the Immigration Health Surcharge (IHS) as part of your visa application.
+If you have a Student visa, you are also entitled to use the NHS, because you have paid the Immigration Health Surcharge (IHS) as part of your visa application.